-The Internet is awash with claims for and against the principles of reflexology and whether or not it works.
+The internet is awash with claims for and against the principles of foot reflexology and whether or not reflexology charts work.
 Reflexologists look up at the soles of your feet.
 The rest of us look down.
 Perhaps everyone is looking at reflexology the wrong way around?

-After all, we are talking simply about massaging feet.
+After all, we are simply talking about massaging feet.
 Surely that should not cause a huge debate?
-Having said that, the reflexology foot map shown above looks pretty complicated.
-Read on to explore a little deeper.
+Having said that, the reflexology foot map in the image above does look pretty complicated.

 Reflexologists believe applying pressure to certain parts of your feet can have beneficial healing effects in other parts of your body.
-The foot reflexology map above shows which body parts and organs are believed to be connected, via invisible energy channels, to certain pressure points on the feet.
+The foot reflexology map above shows which body parts and organs are believed to be connected, via invisible energy channels known as meridian lines, to certain pressure points on the feet.

 There has been lots of reflexology research but no conclusive scientific evidence presented either anatomically or physiologically to verify that energy lines actually connect the various parts of your body to the soles of your feet.